saintsal/daoistry/content/mindsets/fractals.md

 ## The handshake rule
 Why is this shift happening?

-Self-coordination works, but only in smaller groups.
+Self-coordination works better, but only in smaller groups.

 There's a mathematical phenomenon behind this.
 Consider how many handshakes are for a group of a given size to all be in agreement.